On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

 \subsection{Construction of surfaces of type $S_{1}$}

-We recall that our previous results tells us that a surface of type $S_{1}$ is the double cover of $\PP^{2}$ branched over a smooth sextic which has three $6$-tangent conics.
-Conversely, let $C_{6}$ be a smooth plane sextic and let $C_{1},C_{2},C_{3}$ be three smooth conics tangent to $C_{6}$.
-Let $\pi:Y\to\PP^{2}$ be the double cover of $\PP^{2}$ branched over the sextic $C_{6}$. \begin{prop} Suppose that $Y$ has Picard number $3$.
-Then the Néron-Severi group of $Y$ is isomorphic to $S_{1}$, in particular $Y$ contains only $6$ $(-2)$-curves. \end{prop}
+Our previous results tell us that a surface of type $S_{1}$ is the double cover of $\PP^{2}$ branched over a smooth sextic which has three $6$-tangent conics.
+Conversely: \begin{prop} Let $\pi:Y\to\PP^{2}$ be the double cover of $\PP^{2}$ branched over a smooth sextic $C_{6}$ which has three $6$-tangent smooth conics $C_{1},C_{2},C_{3}$.
+Suppose that $Y$ has Picard number $3$.
+Then the Néron-Severi lattice of $Y$ is isometric to $S_{1}$ and $Y$ contains only $6$ $(-2)$-curves. \end{prop}